C2FO/vfs/docs/azure.md

 ```go
 func ParsePath(p string) (host, pth string, err error)
 ```
-ParsePath is a utility function used by vfssiple to separate the host from the path.
+ParsePath is a utility function used by vfssimple to separate the host from the path.
 The first parameter returned is the host and the second parameter is the path.